vishwesh17/Predicting_Heart_Disease/README.md

 # Predicting_Heart_Disease

 This notebook will introduce some foundation machine learning and data science concepts by exploring the problem of heart disease classification.
+The file might take some time to load in jupyter notebook.
 The following machine learning modelling framework will b used:
 * Exploratory Data Analysis
 * Model Training